 There is a difference between managing a crisis and planning for one.
 While many aspects of this pandemic have been truly unprecedented, requiring the Government to design and implement policy at speed in the face of immediate pressures, the fact that many developments were unforeseen will have made it more difficult to respond effectively.
 Wargaming – considering how different crises would play out for government and citizens – can improve our understanding of the risks we face and can lay the foundations for effective responses.

-This webinar will consider how government plans for the worst: how it wargames for crises, whether it does this effectively, and what lessons can be learnt to help it to mitigate against future crises.
-This event forms part of our Resilient State programme, a series work that considers how government can better prepare the state to withstand shocks and crises.
+This webinar considered how government plans for the worst: how it wargames for crises, whether it does this effectively, and what lessons can be learnt to help it to mitigate against future crises.
+This event formed part of our Resilient State programme, a series of work that considers how government can better prepare the state to withstand shocks and crises.